xoxo/covid/README.md

 ## No Roll Back

 This COVID policy is a living policy, and may receive clarifying edits between now and the festival.
-However, we will not remove or downgrade any aspect of our COVID Policy between our launch announcement and the dates of the festival.
+However, we will not remove or downgrade any aspect of our COVID policy between our launch announcement and the dates of the festival.

 ## Credits